|We are an Amazon Affiliate!|

 Imagine if you were only focused on one platform like MySpace or Vine, or Snapchat (which is in rapid decline).

-If you are constricting yourself to one platform, a platform which you do not control, algorithms which you do not write, you are at their mercy.
+If you are restricting yourself to one platform even a photography YouTube channel, a platform which you do not control, algorithms which you do not write, you are at their mercy.
 If they disappeared or made large changes that affect your content, how do you mitigate the impacts on your ability to be discovered and convert clients?

 The strategic move is to first get yourself a website, which you do control.
 Then the next step is to profilirate your content across multiple platforms.